-Musculoskeletal pain among dental hygienists is such a common issue that it affects nearly all of us at some point in our careers!
+Musculoskeletal pain among dental hygienists is such a common issue that it affects nearly all of us at some point in our careers.

 Picture this: You’re working on a patient, and suddenly your lower back begins to spasm.
 It gets worse as the day goes on.
-Maybe you “power through” or maybe you go home early.
+Maybe you “power through,” or maybe you go home early.

 The next day, you call into work because you can barely move.
 You spend the day on the couch, alternating between a heating pad and ice because, honestly, you’re not really sure which one is best at this point.